Unreliable narrator: Definitions and theoretical approaches

 Rabinowitz suggests that "In the proper reading of a novel, then, events which are portrayed must be treated as both 'true' and 'untrue' at the same time.
 Although there are many ways to understand this duality, I propose to analyze the four audiences which it generates."
 Similarly, Tamar Yacobi has proposed a model of five criteria ('integrating mechanisms') which determine if a narrator is unreliable.
 Instead of relying on the device of the implied author and a text-centered analysis of unreliable narration, Ansgar Nünning gives evidence that narrative unreliability can be reconceptualized in the context of frame theory and of readers' cognitive strategies.

-Unreliable Narration in this view becomes purely a reader's strategy of making sense of a text, i.e. of reconciling discrepancies in the narrator's account (cf. signals of unreliable narration).
+Unreliable narration in this view becomes purely a reader's strategy of making sense of a text, i.e., of reconciling discrepancies in the narrator's account (c.f. signals of unreliable narration).
 Nünning thus effectively eliminates the reliance on value judgments and moral codes which are always tainted by personal outlook and taste.
 Greta Olson recently debated both Nünning's and Booth's models, revealing discrepancies in their respective views.

 and offers "an update of Booth's model by making his implicit differentiation between fallible and untrustworthy narrators explicit".
 Olson then argues "that these two types of narrators elicit different responses in readers and are best described using scales for fallibility and untrustworthiness."
 She proffers that all fictional texts that employ the device of unreliability can best be considered along a spectrum of fallibility that begins with trustworthiness and ends with unreliability.
 This model allows for all shades of grey in between the poles of trustworthiness and unreliability.
 It is consequently up to each individual reader to determine the credibility of a narrator in a fictional text.